-Recently i wrote about Elasticsearch since then, over the last week i've worked on an application that ships data to Elasticsearch and another one, that searches on it.
-As well i've came in touch with the whole ELK stack.
-Thus article is a compilation of things i've learned regarding Cluster setup and management- since i had to improve performance and stability issues there.
-So let's look at it.
+Recently i wrote about Elasticsearch since then, over the last week I’ve worked on an application that ships data to Elasticsearch and another one, that searches on it.
+As well I’ve come in touch with the whole ELK stack.
+This article is a compilation of things I’ve learned regarding Cluster setup and management- since I had to improve performance and stability issues there.
+So let’s look at it.

-Of course everyone knows, that there is never only one way to build a cluster and let me say it in the beginning, i agree to that.
-The good news is, that Elasticsearch is relative flexible and you can shape your cluster according to your needs.
+Of course, everyone knows, that there is never only one way to build a cluster, and let me say it in the beginning, I agree with that.
+The good news is, that Elasticsearch is relatively flexible and you can shape your cluster according to your needs.
 But this also implies, the better you understand your Use Case and of course the better you understand some internals of Elasticsearch, the better cluster you can potentially have (budget might be a constraint ;)).

 Hardware for Elasticsearch

-Let's start with a Hardware.
+Let’s start with Hardware.
 Yes even in the Cloud age, we need to understand the needs here.
-Again good news is, that Elasticsearch was designed for commodity hardware (more or less), so generally speaking you can start small and grow (and learn) as you need.
+Again the good news is, that Elasticsearch was designed for commodity hardware (more or less), so generally speaking, you can start small and grow (and learn) as you need.

 SSD over Spinning Disks

 Nowadays the most problems with SSDs are solved and prices dropped a lot.
 Having in mind that IO bottleneck can really slow your queries, you should not spare money here.
-SSDs has a lot more IOPS/$ than spinnign disks, so just use them!
-However, HDDs are still improving and if you need a a lot of TB of space then HDDs are probalye not avoidable, the have more GB per Dollar.
-But you can mix different machine in the cluster as well.
+SSDs have a lot more IOPS/$ than spinning disks, so just use them!
+However, HDDs are still improving and if you need a lot of TB of space then HDDs are probably not avoidable, they have more GB per Dollar.
+But you can mix different machines in the cluster as well.
 And you can have different indexes (shards) be on particular machines as well.